Max Falstein

 Sydney Max Falstein (30 May 1914 - 18 May 1967) was an Australian politician.
+He was a member of the House of Representatives from 1940 to 1949, representing the New South Wales seat of Watson.
+He was a member of the Australian Labor Party (ALP) until his disendorsement prior to the 1949 federal election, which he recontested as an independent.

 Early life

 Falstein was born on 30 May 1914 at Coffs Harbour to Russian grazier Abram Max Falstein and German-born Rosa, Née Goldman.
 He attended Sydney Boys' High (1926–27) and Sydney Grammar schools, and later studied for a Bachelor of Arts and a law degree at the University of Sydney.
 On 13 March 1937 he married nurse Ila Brenda Greig at Darlinghurst, and was thus estranged from his Jewish mother.
 He spent several years in New Zealand before returning to Australia; he was admitted to the New South Wales Bar in 1940.